Erbinator1/SpaceShuttleAddons/README.md

 # Issues
 For SPDS parts, the moving part **NEEDS** to be the root.
+Build the shuttle around the SPDS part.
 Otherwise, the payload delivery system will not move.
+(AS OF 8/13/22)
 If you have any issues, let me know in the issues tab.